klawson2813/klawson2813.github.io/README.md

-This is a bootstrap boilerplate.

-The purpose for this is toact as a template to fall back on

-Bootstrap V5.1 is used in this template
+Final project for bitiwse mobile friendly class.

+This is a travel page based on places I have been in the past 10 years.